 PS Design in association with Kuwabara Payne McKenna Blumberg Architects.
 Exhibition design by PS Design: Debi Perna and Eric Siegrist; Casework design by KPMB: Shirley Blumberg (partner in charge), Paulo Rocha (design/project architect), Thom Seto.
 Casework executed by MCM 2001.

-Halsall Associates Ltd. (structural), Crossey Engineering Ltd. (mechanical and electrical), Leber-Rubes Inc. (fire and life safety), Vermeulens Cost Consultants (cost), Soberman Engineering (elevator), Suzanne Powadiuk (lighting), NAK Design (landscape), Marrack+Associates (food services)
+Halsall Associates Ltd. (structural), Crossey Engineering Ltd. (mechanical, electrical), Leber/Rubes Inc. (fire and life safety), Vermeulens Cost Consultants (cost), Soberman Engineering (elevator), Suzanne Powadiuk (lighting), NAK Design Group (landscape), Marrack + Associates (food services)

 Gardiner Museum wins RIBA International Award

 August 08, 2007

 We agree: Gardiner is belle of the ball

 "A Banner Year for Building: Ten Projects that changed Toronto in 2006"